Double-faced white dwarfs and the magnetic inhibition of convection: Critical magnetic field

 Hydrogen envelopes that are heavier than $\sim 10^{-14}\,\msun$ stifle helium convection, but become convective themselves at a lower $T_{\rm eff}$.
-In this case too, magnetic fields delay the onset of convection until sufficiently deep layers become convectively unstable, according to equation \eqref{eq:Pcrit}.
-We plot in Fig. \ref{fig:EnvHeH} $B_{\rm crit}(T_{\rm eff})$ that is required to delay hydrogen convection, and therefore convective mixing with the underlying helium layers.
+In this case too, magnetic fields delay the onset of convective energy transfer until the convection zone deepens sufficiently, according to equation \eqref{eq:Pcrit}.
+We plot in Fig. \ref{fig:EnvHeH} $B_{\rm crit}(T_{\rm eff})$ that is required to delay hydrogen convective energy transfer, and therefore potentially affect convective mixing with the underlying helium layers (though see Section \ref{sec:criterion}).
 We note that in this case, even if $B<B_{\rm crit}$, convective mixing does not necessarily commence: if the hydrogen envelope is much thicker than $m_{\rm conv}(T_{\rm eff})$, convection (and even overshoot) does not reach the underlying helium until $T_{\rm eff}$ decreases further and $m_{\rm conv}$ grows \citep{Cunningham2020}.
 In other words, magnetic inhibition of convective mixing may require some fine-tuning of the hydrogen envelope's mass.